How uv Works Under the Hood

 ]

 uv-client is uv's async HTTP client, built on reqwest and Tokio.
-For every package that isn't already in the global cache, uv fires off concurrent downloads:
+For every package not already in the global cache, uv fires off concurrent downloads:

 fetch requests → wait → fetch urllib3 → wait → fetch certifi → wait → ...